swiftbird07/IRIS-SOAR/docs/source/contributing.rst

 New Playbook
 ~~~~~~~~~~~~

 A playbook MUST implement a function called 'check_applicable' which returns a boolean value.
-This function MUST check if the playbook is applicable to the given detection report.
+This function MUST check if the playbook is applicable to the given alert report.
 If the playbook is applicable, the function MUST return 'True'.
 If the playbook is not applicable, the function MUST return 'False'.

 A playbook MUST implement a function called 'execute' which returns a boolean value.
-This function MUST execute the playbook on the given detection report.
-The updated detection report must be returned.
+This function MUST execute the playbook on the given alert report.
+The updated alert report must be returned.

 .. code:: python
-    def check_applicable(DetectionReport):
+    def check_applicable(AlertReport):
-    """" This function checks if the playbook is applicable to the given detection report.
+    """" This function checks if the playbook is applicable to the given alert report.

     Args:
-        DetectionReport: A valid object of type 'DetectionReport'.
+        AlertReport: A valid object of type 'AlertReport'.

     Returns:
         True if the playbook is applicable, False otherwise.